baskuit/pinyon/src/readme.md

 	        typename Types::Action row_action,
 	        typename Types::Action col_action);
 	};

 The `Actions` and `Transitions` structs are defined and included as *members*.
-Also we have undefined methods that modify these members in place.
+We populate these members with methods `get_actions` and `apply_actions` that modify these members in place.
-We also have the the payoffs for both row and column players as members.
-These are generally only initialized in the `apply_actions()` method, where we know were have transitioned to a terminal state.
-Lastly there is a boolean indicator of this fact (breaking from the defunct convention of simply letting either of the players number of actions by 0).
+The payoffs for both row and column players are members.
+These playoffs are generally only initialized in the `apply_actions()` method, once the state has transitioned to a terminal state.
+Lastly there is a boolean indicator of this occurence (breaking from the old convention of simply letting either of the players number of actions be 0 to indicate terminality).
-**Important**: We don't assume that states are constructed  with valid data, which may cause errors.
-You will likely have to call `get_actions()` on a state before using it.
+**Important**: We don't assume that states are constructed with valid actions, payoff, or transition data in place.
+You may have to call `get_actions()` on a state before using it.

-Although it might not be obvious, the purpose of `DefaultState` is to codify a perfect information game.
-The search tree assumes that observations uniquely identify different transitions and it has no handling of any 'confusion' that may result from incomplete observations.
+The purpose of `DefaultState` is to codify a *perfect information* game.
+The search tree assumes that `Observation` uniquely identify different transitions and it has no handling of any 'confusion' that may result from incomplete observations.
 Imperfect information games are beyond the scope of Surskit, and in fact convergence guarantees on such games would require something like Counterfactual Regret.
-Never the less, this class is not base because I would like to expand the functionality of Surksit to handle shakey observations and at least lookahead in some other imperfect info settings.
+Nevertheless, this class is not base because I would like to expand the functionality of Surksit to handle incomplete observations, and at least some degree of lookahead in certain other imperfect info settings.

 	SolvedState<TypeList> : DefaultState<TypeList>
 This class is used to represent a state whose Nash equilibrium strategies and payoffs are know a priori.